Joker-Jerome/UTMOST/README.md

 **[Update]--2018/04/24--pre-calculated covariance matrices for single-tissue and joint tests are downloadable now; updated pipeline for single-tissue/joint tests using 44 GTEx tissues + STARNET liver + BLUEPRINT 3 cell types (eQTL/sQTL).**

+**[Acknowledgement]

+Many thanks to Chi Zhang, Tianyu Liu, Chen Lin, Yiming Shi from Zhao Lab for maintaining the packages and files.

 # UTMOST

 UTMOST (Unified Test for MOlecular SignaTures) is a principled method to perform cross-tissue expression imputation and gene-level association analysis.
 The preprint could be found at [A statistical framework for cross-tissue transcriptome-wide association analysis](https://www.biorxiv.org/content/early/2018/03/21/286013).